-- Note that the WDPRS process isn't particularly rapid, and by the time you make progress on this one, the bad guys will usually have moved on and will be using another domain.
-(This domain is still live/registered as of the time of this class tonight...) - Dot cn domains have been particularly popular because there is no WDPRS system for them, and they can cost as little as one yuan (USD ~\$0.15-\$0.20) to buy.
+- Note that the WDPRS process isn't particularly rapid, and by the time you make progress on this one, the bad guys will usually have moved on and will be using another domain. - Dot cn domains have been particularly popular because there is no WDPRS system for them, and they can cost as little as one yuan (USD ~\$0.15-\$0.20) to buy.
+Dot ru (Russian) domains have recently taken over from dot cn (Chinese) domains in popularity (and unfortunately ccTLD domains can't be reported via WDPRS)